Sautéed Spinach

 • Can I use frozen spinach?

-Yes, you can also use frozen spinach after completely thawing them in the refrigerator.
+Yes, you can also use frozen spinach after thawing them completely in the refrigerator.

 Author image